 \subsection{Attention computation}

-The computation of the attention map follows \cite{kim2022memory}.
+The computation of the attention map followed \cite{kim2022memory}.
 The trajectory-based global-action network inputs current state embedding $e_t$, inferred goal state $s_T$, and zero vectors $s_{t+1}, ..., s_{T-1}$.
-On this input sequence, attention rollout \cite{abnar2020quantifying} $A^{\{T-t+1\} \times \{T-t+1\}}$ defined by the recursive multiplication of attention weight of each layer in the trajectory Transformer is computed.
-To normalize the attention rollout on each target embedding, the attention rollout is divided by the maximum of target embedding values:
+On this input sequence, attention rollout \cite{abnar2020quantifying} $A^{\{T-t+1\} \times \{T-t+1\}}$ defined by the recursive multiplication of the attention weight of each layer in the trajectory Transformer is computed.
+To normalize the attention rollout on each target embedding, the attention rollout is divided by the maximum of target embedding values as follows: